Destination Gobi: Plot

 In the Navy records in Washington, there is an obscure entry reading "Saddles for Gobi."
 This film is based on the story behind that entry, one of the strangest stories of World War II.

 The Navy created a meteorology command in order to provide accurate forecasts for operations in the Pacific War.
 Lt.
 Cmdr.
 Wyatt and CPO Sam McHale are detailed to the most remote station in the Gobi Desert deep inside Inner Mongolia.
 For McHale, who is fresh off a cruise on "The Big E" and itching to get back on the water, the desert is the last place he wants to be.

 One evening, Mongolian nomads led by Kengtu set up camp at the station's oasis.
 Despite cultural differences, the two groups settle into an uneasy co-existence.
 Seaman Jenkins, an ex-cowboy, muses that the Mongols would make an excellent cavalry troop.
 Hoping to persuade the Mongols to join them against the Japanese, McHale requisitions 60 Army-issue saddles.
 They soon arrive and the Mongols appear delighted.
 Later, however, Japanese planes bomb and strafe the combined oasis camp, killing Wyatt and several Mongols.
-When the Mongols abandon the camp, the Americans, now alone and defenseless, begin to evacuate 800 miles east across the Gobi to the sea.
+When the Mongols abandon the camp, the Americans, now alone and defenceless, begin to evacuate 800 miles east across the Gobi to the sea.